apache/parquet-format/README.md

 - Page types: Additional page types can be added and safely skipped.

 ## Compatibility
-Because of the many features got into the Parquet format it is hard for the different implementations to keep up.
+Because of the many features that have been added to the Parquet format not all of the implementations was able to keep up.
 We introduced the list of "core features".
-This document is versioned by the parquet format releases and defines a compliance level for the different implementations.
+This document is versioned by the Parquet format releases and defines a compliance level for the different implementations.
 See [CoreFeatures.md](CoreFeatures.md) for more details.